Verdi Festival in Parma

 We travel to Roncole Verdi to visit Verdi’s birthplace, stopping at the house where he was born.
 We continue to Busseto to see the Casa Barezzi, where Verdi met his first wife Margherita; and the Teatro Verdi, a 19th century opera house dedicated to the composer.
 We attend Verdi’s Requiem at the Teatro Regio tonight.

-We visit the 17th century Farnese theatre.
 We cross the Parma river to visit the Casa Toscanini – the house where conductor Arturo Toscanini was born.
 We enjoy a private recital by Icelandic soprano Halla Margret, before walking through Parco Ducale’s gardens and marble statues.

 We attend Verdi’s Jerusalem this afternoon at the Teatro Regio.